 Pennsylvania’s Sovereign Immunity Act states that injured plaintiffs may file claims against the government in specific situations.
 If a government agency or one of its employees commits a negligent act that injures another person, the victim may file a claim for recovery against the at-fault government entity.
 Claims against the government in Pennsylvania must follow unique rules and requirements.

 If your motorcycle accident case involves government liability, you or your lawyer must file a claim within the statute of limitations.
 You have six months from the date of your motorcycle accident to file an official written notice of the claim with the correct government agency.
 From there, your lawyer will either negotiate a settlement or take the defendant to court in pursuit of fair recompense for your damages.
-Working with an attorney can make navigating your claim easier.
+Working with a Philadelphia motorcycle accident lawyer can make navigating your claim easier.

 In some situations, a motorcycle may crash due to a faulty part or a defect in the manufacture of the motorcycle.
-While manufacturing defects happen with passenger cars as well, they are far more likely to cause serious harm to motorcyclists due to the nature of the vehicle.
+While manufacturing defects happen with passenger cars as well, they are far more likely to cause serious personal injuries to motorcyclists due to the nature of the vehicle.

 If a court finds that a motorcycle manufacturer engages in unsafe manufacturing processes, produces faulty parts or vehicles, or fails to test its vehicles adequately for any performance defects, the company may be liable for damages.
 All product manufacturers are required to use consistent processes and perform quality assurance to ensure that all their products meet design specifications.

 Do You Have a Lawsuit?
 Call our Philadelphia Motorcycle Accident Attorneys for a Case Evaluation